You are here:

 Hinman B. Hurlbut Collection 221.1922

 During the summer of 1863, Bierstadt visited Yosemite Valley in California and made numerous sketches.
-Back in his New York studio, he used them to produce many majestic paintings, including this view of Half Dome, one of Yosemite's most distinctive features.
-Such scenes thrilled East Coast audiences and helped encourage early movements to save America's natural wonders.
+Back in his New York studio, he used these sketches to produce numerous majestic paintings, including this view of the distant granite peak Mount Starr King.
+Such scenes thrilled East Coast audiences and helped encourage early movements to save America’s natural wonders.
 In 1864, President Lincoln signed a bill preserving Yosemite as public property.
-It became a national park in 1890.
+The area became a national park in 1890.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.